Looking for funeral insurance but not sure where to start? Key tips to compare reviews and find suitable cover for your needs

 - How you can make a claim

 Reading funeral insurance reviews can give you a better understanding of the product and insight into the customer service of the provider.
-It is however, important to not simply base your decision off one review and to look out for the following:
+However, it is very important to not simply base your decision off one review and to look out for the following:

 - Disgruntled customer reviews.
-Beware that some customer reviews may come from disgruntled customers who have not read the exclusions of their funeral insurance policy properly, or the claims process carefully enough.
-It's a good idea to takeaway how the customer rates the customer service when reading these reviews.
+Beware that some reviews may come from disgruntled customers who have not read the exclusions of their funeral insurance policy properly, or the claims process carefully enough.
 Remember, customers will rarely take the time to publish a positive review.

 - Reviews found on insurers website.
-Although these reviews will give you a quick indication of the main benefits of the policy, make sure you take these reviews with a grain of salt as negative reviews are unlikely to be published on an insurers website.
+Although these can provide you with a quick indication of the main benefits of the policy, make sure you take these reviews with a grain of salt as negative reviews are unlikely to be published on an insurers website.

 - Ratings on insurer websites.
 Some websites may include ratings from industry bodies.
 These ratings however are only one opinion and should never be the sole reason for purchasing cover.
-Always review the policy thoroughly, using the steps above.
+Always remember to review the policy thoroughly.

 - Reviews that are too good to be true: There are instances where fake customer reviews may be written to give a favourable opinion of an insurer and its policy.
-Use your best judgement to determine the reliability of the review by comparing it with other customer reviews and review sources.
+Use your best judgement to determine the reviews reliability by comparing it with other sources and feedback.

 You can also fund the cost of you funeral through these means:

 - Life insurance

 - Funeral bonds